MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/pos-rsat.md

 ---
-title: Test recorder and Regression suite automation tool for Store Commerce for web
+title: Test recorder and Regression Suite Automation Tool for Store Commerce for web
-description: This article explains how to automate user acceptance testing (UAT) by using the POS test recorder and the Regression suite automation tool (RSAT).
+description: This article explains how to automate user acceptance testing (UAT) by using the POS test recorder and the Regression Suite Automation Tool (RSAT).
 author: josaw1
 ms.date: 02/01/2023
 ms.topic: article